ktakashi/cofre/README.md

 Providing keystore operations for PKCS12, JKS and JCEKS.
 It's a convenient CLI for `(security keystore)`

-This commend requires Sagittarius version 0.9.12 or higher
+The `list` operation of this command requires Sagittarius 0.9.12 or higher.

 ### uuid